SpartnerNL/laravel-excel-docs/csv/1.0/exports/export_from_query.md

-# Implementing the FromCollection concern
+# Implementing the FromQuery concern

 [[toc]]